CtrlK

 Trigger Term Quality

 There are no natural keywords a user would say. 'scout-explorer' is an internal tool name, not a term users would naturally use in requests.
-The invocation syntax '$agent-scout-explorer' is technical jargon.
+The only actionable term is the invocation command '$agent-scout-explorer'.

 1 / 3